FERRY + HOTEL

-The hidden gem of Alderney is easily accessible, it is only a short 15-minute flight away from Guernsey to Alderney & the Bailiwick of Guernsey.
+The hidden gem in the Channel Islands, Alderney is easily accessible from Guernsey, it is only a short 15-minute flight away.
 Alderney is the third largest Channel Island, it is one and a half miles wide and three and a half miles long, so you are never too far from their gorgeous coastline or the bustling town.
 Enjoy some delicious food at one of their mouthwatering restaurants and indulge in some of the freshest locally sourced ingredients.
 The uncrowded beaches of Alderney are a must-see on your island break, the crystal-clear waters and white sand make for the perfect family day out.

 From the outstanding species of birds to the diverse landscapes there will always be something on the island that will amaze you.
 Wildlife enthusiasts are continually drawn to Alderney because the unique habitat is home to rare fauna which many visitors are eager to catch a glimpse of.